BradleyAWard/R-for-Data-Science/1-Data-Visualization/Data-Visualization.md

 ![Alt text](../Outputs/Data_Visualization/Code_11.jpg)

 However, adding too many aesthetic mappings to a plot makes it cluttered and difficult to make sense of.
 Another option, which is particularly useful for categorical variables is to split your plot into *facets*, subplots that each display one subset of the data.
-To facet your plots by a single variables, use $\texttt{facet\_wrap()}$.
+To facet your plots by a single variables, use `facet_wrap()`.
 The first argument is a formula, which you create with ~ followed by a variable name.

 ```r
 # Code 12